Poverty in France: Status in 2005

 Nevertheless, social services allow France to have one of the lowest child mortality rates despite this poverty.

 Despite the positive developments, it seems that rural areas have been attracting more and more of those left behind; a non-negligible segment of at-risk city populations have been moving to the country and joining the ranks of small-time farmers among "rural" welfare recipients.
 This phenomenon is partly explained by the lower cost of rural living compared with that in cities.

 Another indicator of poverty is the RMI.
 In 1994, in metropolitan France, the number of RMI recipients was 783,436; ten years later (in June 2004), it rose to 1,041,026.
 In the overseas departments, it was 105,033 at the end of 1994 and 152,892 in June 2004.
-By 31 December 2005, the figure stood at 1,112,400.
 From December 2004 to December 2005, the number of RMI recipients increased by 4.7% according to the Secours catholique NGO.